 A low-calorie tomato sauce was used here; using a small pan, heat sauce to desired temperature.
-You can make your own, but it does take more time. also added and heated in the sauce were some peppers for flavor and looks, a small sprinkle of Parmesan was added and served with green beans.
+You can make your own, but it does take more time. also added were some peppers for flavor and looks, a small sprinkle of Parmesan was added and served with green beans.

 Time for meal completion 30 to 40 mins.